lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 It is now easy for one to identify that the quantitation data, corresponding to the 10 TMT isobaric tags, is located in columns 8 to 27.
-We now have the two mandatory arguments to `readMSnSet2`, namely the filename (stored in the `csvfile` variable) and the quantitation column indices.
+We now have the two mandatory arguments to `readMSnSet2`, namely the file name (stored in the `csvfile` variable) and the quantitation column indices.
 In addition to these, it is also possible to pass the optional argument `fnames` to indicate which column to use as the labels by which to identify each protein in the sample.
-Here, we use `fnames = 1` to use the Uniprot identifiers contained in the first (unnamed) column of the spreadsheet.
+Here, we use `fnames = 1` to use the UniProt identifiers contained in the first (unnamed) column of the spreadsheet.
 We also need to specify to skip the first line of the file (for the same reason that we used `n = 2` in `getEcols` above) to read the `csv` data and convert it to an